 Education and learning have been part of my entire adult life.
-I have attended classes at night in Los Angeles periodically over the last three decades touching on a variety of subjects.
-For the last twenty-five years, every summer I have taken one, sometimes two classes at a school in Maine.
+For more than twenty-five years, I have taken one, sometimes two classes at a school in Maine every summer.
 Each class has been an opportunity to learn something new regardless what it was—one summer I made a pair of full size oars, complete with stitched leather sleeves.
-When I’m in Maine, I write every day and have written some portion of each of my books there on the craggy coast where the cerulean blue heavens meet the sparkling emerald seas.
+When I’m in Maine, I write every day and have written some portion of each of my books there on the rocky coastline where the cerulean blue heavens meet the sparkling emerald seas.

 David A. Bossert